ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - A learning rate of 2e-5 is too high, 1e-5 seems to work but not sure if it's optimal.
 - Cannot use more than 16 generations per prompt because it gives OOM error
 - Cannot use Lora 32 because it also gives OOM
-- Weirdly when using 4 prompts per step did not seemed to learn
+- Weirdly when using 4 prompts per step did not seemed to learn.
+I have done an experiment with learning rate 1e-5 and 4e-5.

 ### Cluster experiments with the whole ARC-AGI-1 training set